Common 529 Questions

-A. Each 529 plan can provide the forms necessary for changing the beneficiary on an account.
+A. Each 529 plan make available all forms necessary for changing the beneficiary on an account.
 Contact your 529 plan to determine the specific requirements and forms necessary to complete this procedure.
 Depending on the relationship of the new and old beneficiaries, changing the beneficiary of an account may trigger a taxable event, which could also include a penalty, gift tax or both.

 Q. Is investment in 529 plans recommended by financial advisors?

 A. Many financial planners, tax accountants, and other financial advisors recommend 529 plans to their clients as a program that may fit their college planning needs.
 You may want to consult an advisor to see if 529 plans would be best for you.

 Q. Are there restrictions regarding 529 plans and educational savings accounts?